atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 .
 113
-he was not much deceived — Fanny, had she not been seduced by the example of her mother and sister, and of the lum lay family, would never, it is probable, have wished to leave a parent whose indulgence she had ever experienced, and by whom she was always distinguished., Lewfon, as much prepossessed as he was in her behalf, found his affection for her rather increased by her father’s partiality : she was doubly dear to him by being hk favourite.
+he was not much deceived --Fanny, had she not been seduced by the example of her mother and sister, and of the lum lay family, would never, it is probable, have wished to leave a parent whose indulgence she had ever experienced, and by whom she was always distinguished., Lewfon, as much prepossessed as he was in her behalf, found his affection for her rather increased by her father’s partiality : she was doubly dear to him by being hk favourite.
 He looked upon every mark of her father’s preference as an additional proof of her merit; and, when he saw there was no poshbility of gaining her heart, he transferred a great part of the. esteem and affection which he felt for to Mr., Selby.
 With these disposttions towards them, it is no
 ■'■i.
 matter of wonder that he spent much of his time with Mr. Selby, especially' ' ■